galaxyproject/galaxy-hub/content/news/2024-08-30-org-colabfold/index.md

 [Frontera](https://frontera-portal.tacc.utexas.edu/) computing project at the [Texas Advanced Computing Center](https://www.tacc.utexas.edu/).
 Frontera is made possible by National Science Foundation award OAC-1818253.
 Additionally, we would like to thank Milot Mirdita (who also developed ColabFold) for his help with the Galaxy tool.
+This work was also supported by NHGRI award U24HG006620 and NSF award DBI-2419522.